billwinkler/babashka-pigpio/README.md

 A command-line interface for controlling Raspberry Pi GPIO pins using `babashka` and the `pigpio` library.
 This tool communicates with the `pigpiod` daemon to perform GPIO operations.

+## Work in Progress

+This project is currently a work-in-progress.
+The API and functionality are subject to change.

 ## Prerequisites

 Before using this tool, ensure you have the following installed and running: